DanishAslam7/GenExp/README.md

 # GenExp
-This is the R code to extract Gene Expression Profiles of particular genes from GEO (Gene Expression Omnibus) datasets.

-Prerequisites:
+This R code is designed to extract gene expression profiles of specific genes from the Gene Expression Omnibus (GEO) datasets.
+The code leverages publicly available functional genomics data from GEO, a comprehensive repository of gene expression information.
+By focusing on genes of interest related to the progression of Alzheimer's disease, this code aims to obtain relevant expression data for further analysis.

-# DATA COLLECTION
+# Prerequisites

-  # GenBank is the NIH genetic sequence database, an annotated collection of all publicly available DNA sequences  (https://www.ncbi.nlm.nih.gov/genbank/)
+Before using this code, ensure the following prerequisites are met:

+ ## Data Collection:
-  Do a Literature Review to find genes of interest.
-In my case, I had 9 genes of interest because of their role in the progression of Alzheimer's disease.
+Conduct a thorough literature review to identify genes of interest that play significant roles in the development of Alzheimer's disease.
+GenBank, the NIH genetic sequence database, can be used to access publicly available DNA sequences (https://www.ncbi.nlm.nih.gov/genbank/).

-  # GEO is a public functional genomics data repository (https://www.ncbi.nlm.nih.gov/geo/)
+GEO Datasets Selection:
-  Choose expression datasets from GEO relevant to your study.
-The datasets must be related to your disease of interest, for example, the datasets that I used were associated with Alzheimer's disease.
+Choose expression datasets from GEO that are directly relevant to your study.
+These datasets should be associated with Alzheimer's disease and contain gene expression information.
+The code focuses on extracting data for specific genes, so make sure to identify the datasets that align with your research.

-  # My study was focused on just the 9 genes of interest so I wanted just their expression profiles from the dataset.
+Procedure
+Identify Genes of Interest:
+Based on your literature review and research objectives, select genes that are of interest for studying their expression patterns in Alzheimer's disease.

+Note the Reference Series Number:
-  You don't need to download the datasets.
-Just make sure to keep a note of the reference series number assocated with the accesion number of your sample since this will be used in extraction steps.
+For the samples of interest, take note of the reference series numbers associated with the accession numbers.
+These reference series numbers will be used in the extraction steps to target specific samples.

+Run the R Code:
+Execute the provided R code to perform the extraction process.
+The code reads and normalizes gene expression data from the selected GEO datasets using the Robust Multi-array Average (RMA) method.

+Data Manipulation:
+The code manipulates the gene expression data, including merging with additional feature-level data that likely contains gene annotations.

+Extract Expression Profiles:
+The code extracts the expression profiles for the genes of interest based on their unique identifiers (IDs) from the normalized data.

+Resulting Data:
+The output will be a subset of gene expression profiles specific to the selected genes, ready for further analysis and investigation.

+Note
+It is essential to ensure that the chosen datasets from GEO are relevant to your research and aligned with the focus of your study.
+The code is designed to concentrate on specific genes, so accuracy in selecting the genes of interest and associated reference series numbers is critical for obtaining meaningful results.
+Additionally, no need to download the datasets; the code extracts the necessary information directly from GEO.

+For any questions or clarifications, feel free to contact the author of this code.